michaelsteffen/osm-history-analysis/README.md

 ### Notes on AWS EMR configurations

 I've included configurations for 3 different recommended cluster sizes in [./aws](/aws).
 All configurations run on Spot instances, with a bid at the On Demand price.
-Intermediate checkpointing to S3 to deal with lost Spot instances is a work in progress.
-I've had no issues with Spot interruptions, but if you're worried about it you can switch to On Demand instances.
+I've had no issues with Spot interruptions, but if you're worried about it you can switch to Defined Duration or On Demand instances.

-- Small -- Able to process an ORC of ~250 MB (e.g., medium US state) in ~30 minutes.
+- Small -- Able to process an ORC of ~1.5 GB (e.g., large US state or European country) in about 2 hours.
 Approx. $0.20-$0.40/hr depending on Spot prices.
-- Large -- 20x compute, 40x memory, 200x disk vs small.
-Able to process the planet history in about [[6]] hours.
-Approx. $3.20-$6.40/hr depending on Spot prices.
+- Large -- 20x compute, 55x memory, 50x disk vs small.
+Able to process the planet history in about 4.5 hours.
+Approx. [[$3.20-$6.40/hr]] depending on Spot prices.

-- X-Large -- 4x or more compute (depending on how AWS meets instance-fleet requests), 4x memory, 1x disk vs large.
-Able to process the planet history in about [[8]] hours.
-Approx. [[XX]]/hr depending on Spot prices.
+Processing a 1.5 MB ORC -- about 1/40 the size of the planet -- on the small cluster is a good way to test changes to the codebase.
+Indeed, the small cluster is optimized for testing, not for production processing of excerpts.
+If a 1.5GB excerpt runs on the small cluster, you can be reasonably confident that a planet job will run on the large cluster.
+(The one exception is out-of-memory errors on the driver at planet-scale, which the small cluster will not help you catch.)
+California works well for this kind of testing.

+If you want to tweak the cluster configurations, you'll need to edit both the instanceGroup and emrConfig files in the /aws directory.
+The memory allocation is the trickiest part.
+See [my notes](aws/README.md).

 ## More on data output